 Allreceipes Menu Planner

-Featured in a video produced by David Albright Media to introduce Allrecipes’ new product, Menu Planner.
+I was hired by David Albright Media to introduce Allrecipes’ new product, Menu Planner.

 Featured in another video produced by David Albright Media that was displayed at the Allrecipes booth at the 2015 annual Consumer Electronics Show in Las Vegas.